Donor cash surges to Harrison, the Democrat taking on Graham

 Trump’s popularity in South Carolina is a significant challenge for the groups working against Graham.
 Steve Schmidt, co-founder of The Lincoln Project — an outside group of Republicans devoted to defeating Trump — said he’s trying to convince voters that Trump’s relationship with Graham speaks poorly to Graham’s character.
 His group has paid for jarring ads portraying Graham as a “parasite.”

-“You voted for Lindsey Graham before, but this is really the first race where you get to vote for Lindsey Graham where you know, really, who he is,” Schmidt said during a recent meeting with the AP reporters.
+“You voted for Lindsey Graham before, but this is really the first race where you get to vote for Lindsey Graham where you know, really, who he is,” Schmidt said during a recent meeting with AP reporters.
 “Lindsey’s got an affectation as a goofy sidekick, a funny guy.
 But I think when you strip it all away in 2020, it’s really not that funny.”

 Graham, who easily bested several primary challengers, has rarely faced formidable general election competition.
 In 2014, he defeated a longtime state senator by double digits, with both candidates raising a combined total of less than $8 million.